0technophobia/gulpator/README.md

 in my_files folder you could add all your frameworks like (bootstrap, jquery, ...)

 ## How to use it

+1- You can use it after installing node.js

+You can find the latest node downlaod link <a href='https://nodejs.org/en/'>here</a>

+### After Installing Node.js

 1- Just copy all the content of the dist folder into your project folder.